taylorsay/eos-webcam-linux/README.md

 Works with any Canon EOS that supports USB live view via libgphoto2 (most DSLRs from the 500D/T1i onward).

+Expect this to be buggy.
+The alternative was messing around with v4l2loopback.
+I tried it for a little bit but it was just super jank.
+This is a very similar approach but its packaged more like a driver.

+I have only tested on my system: Arch, kde wayland, Canon EOS1200D.
+Working fine for me through OBS and Discord.
+It does only work at like 9 FPS which is explained further below.
+But I found it super usable for stuff like a small camera on a twitch stream or when doing normal webcam stuff on discord.

+Should just be able to clone it and run the .sh file.

 ## How it works

 ```